kenneth-tucker/workflow/config_files/parts/README.md

 # Parts Library
-A collection of parts that can be loaded into experiments to help you with common tasks.
+A collection of parts that can be loaded into experiments as flows to help you with common tasks.

 ## How to Load
 In your experiment config file include a table like this